moveit/moveit.ros.org/documentation/source-code-api/index.markdown

 title: Source Code & API
 ---

+## License

+MoveIt! is open source and released under the [BSD License v3](https://opensource.org/licenses/BSD-3-Clause).
+Each individual file in the MoveIt! source code should contain a copy of the license.

 # Source Code

 MoveIt! code is hosted on github in the [ros-planning organization](http://github.com/ros-planning) in the following repos: